GI Bill Tuition Payments

 The amount of tuition & fees covered by the GI Bill is determined by your Post-9/11-GI Bill entitlement percentage which is based on the number of months you have served on active duty after September 10, 2001.
 For example, if you have served 24 months active duty after September 10, 2001 your GI Bill percentage is 80%.
 If you are attending a public school as an in-state resident and the tuition is $10,000 a semester you would have 80% of your tuition and fees or $8,000 paid by the Post-9/11 GI Bill.
 Active duty time can also include Title 10 mobilizations for reservists & guard members.

-Effective December 31, 2015 public schools must charge all eligible Veterans who have been out of the military for less than 3 years, and their dependents who are using transferred benefits the resident tuition rate.
+Public schools must charge all eligible Veterans who have been out of the military for less than 3 years, their dependents who are using transferred benefits, and dependents using transferred benefits of active duty members the resident tuition rate.